-Fiscal year 2016-17 completed the twenty second year under the revised funding formula of the State of Michigan.
+Fiscal year 2017-18 completed the twenty third year under the revised funding formula of the State of Michigan.
 The district, as it changed from a heavy reliance on local property taxes as a major source of revenues, to the new State foundation method of funding has continued to decrease in size.
 The Board of Education has continued to work to meet the goals outlined in its Comprehensive Strategic Plan.
-The student outcomes remain the district's primary focus and the strategies and recommendations designed to restructure the district to better prepare today's students continue to advance.
 The primary focus of the District is to give the necessary support to those schools that currently have priority status and provide resources and guidance to prevent others from being added to the list.
-The school district has now completed its twenty first year of this comprehensive plan and a number of new strategies and recommendations have been implemented which has resulted in the restructuring of Saginaw Schools to better prepare our students for the future.
+The school district has now completed its twenty second year of this comprehensive plan and a number of new strategies and recommendations have been implemented which has resulted in the restructuring of Saginaw Schools to better prepare our students for the future.
 The mission statement of the strategic plan reads as follows: